zhaoyijiang/UCB-CS280/index.md

 **Office hours - Location: TBD**
 - Jitendra Malik: After lecture
 - Angjoo Kanazawa: After lecture
-- Jathushan: TBD
+- Jathushan: Friday 1-2pm BWW
-- Rahul: TBD
+- Rahul: Wednesday 1-2pm BWW
-- Ryan: TBD
+- Ryan: Monday 1-2pm BWW

 **Policy:** Please see the [syllabus (not yet available)]() for administrative details.
 To keep discussions organized, please do not email the instructor or GSIs directly.
 We are using Ed Discussion for communication (private or public) as much as possible.